paramulator/GettingAndCleaningData/CodeBook.md

 ***

 #### Feature Selection
 The assignment calls for keeping only those variables that represent time interval means and standard deviations of feature data collected for each subject and activity combination.
 Feature variables that included "mean" or "std" in their labels were kept.
-Feature variables that included "meanfreq" or "angle" were dropped because these were not based on simple mean or standard deviation calculations.
+Feature variables that included "meanfreq" or "angle" were dropped because these were not based on the same mean or standard deviation calculations used for the other kept features.
 All other feature variables were dropped as well.
 The result is a set of 66 feature variables.

 Examples:
   + Feature variable "tbodyaccjerk**mean**z" was kept.